Três Pontas: Soils

+Rocks

 According to the Geologic Map of Minas Gerais, the soils in the south portion of the municipality have kianite granulite rocks.
-In the north, it has rocks of the ortogneissics complexes (ortogneisses granitics, granulite, migmatite and anphibolite) and in the region of Três Pontas Mountain the rocks are formed by metapelitic graphitous alternated with quartzite.
+In the north, it has rocks of the ortogneissics complexes (ortogneisses granitics, granulite, migmatite and anphibolite).
+In the region of Três Pontas Mountain the rocks are formed by metapelitic graphitous alternated with quartzite.

 Climate

-According to IBGE Brazil Climate Map the climate of Três Pontas is Tropical semi-humid, with a dry season that last between four and five months and the average temperature is between 15 °C and 18 °C in at least one month in the year.
+The climate of Três Pontas is tropical semi-humid, with a dry season that lasts between four and five months and the average temperature is between 15 °C and 18 °C in at least one month in the year.

-During the summer rains are common in the late afternoon.
-Temperatures at this time are always very high.
-In the winter the arrival of polar air masses that drop and cause frost.
-In this time of year the relative humidity is too low, and causes discomfort to the population.
+During the summer, rain usually comes in late afternoon, and temperatures at this time are very high.
+In the winter, the arrival of polar air masses causes temperatures to drop and frost to form; in this time of year, the relative humidity is low enough to cause discomfort to the population.